justinyed/Simple_Statistics_and_Data_Cleaning_of_Weather_Data/README.md

 ## Exercise 2: Data Wrangling

-A Thrid done in class!
+A Third done in class!

 - [x] For data wrangling/munging practice:
 - [x] Write code that duplicates the files I included in W3 from the original 2019dbase.csv file from